 Brute Force Login Protection

 The system is designed to automatically detect and lock out a series of unsuccessful login attempts to prevent scripts / bots from being written to guess a user’s password.

 API tokens can be created with a minimal set of access that are used for automating business processes.
 For example, if an organization wanted to create custom objects from their own proprietary system application, they could provision an API token with Kustomer, provide a specific name for identification purposes in the product (i.e. “My Custom App”), and authorize the role of ‘org.user.kobject.write’ only.
 If this token was compromised and an attempt to read sensitive customer information and messages made, access would be restricted.
 Additionally, this token could subsequently be deleted and rotated by an admin user to prevent any future attempts.

 In addition to the above application security concerns, the engineering team also gives consideration towards OWASP top 10, CORS, CSRF protection, XSS, hashed passwords with salts, JWT tokens, etc… while developing and reviewing new features.

 Information security policies and procedures are communicated to our staff through employee handbooks and training sessions to ensure compliance and general security and privacy of our customer data.

 All employees undergo background checks from an independent 3rd party firm before they are hired.

 All employees are required to use a password management application setup across the Kustomer organization and maintained by our staff for all Kustomer related passwords.

 Kustomer has a documented incident response plan for all urgent issues that impact the production system.
-Additionally, we are finalizing a Security Incident Response Plan, which is a requirement for GDPR compliance, that is specialized for handling security incidents properly within the organization from containment to notification of impacted users within a specific timeframe.
+Additionally, we have a Security Incident Response Plan, a requirement of GDPR compliance, that we have specialized for handling security incidents properly within the organization from containment to notification of impacted users within a specific timeframe.